 Meet a Specialist: Louis Pasquale, M.D.

 To improve overall patient care and treatment options, Dr. Pasquale is investigating how genes interact with the environment to cause glaucoma.
-In fact, he was awarded a grant as part of the National Institutes of Health’s Genes, Environment & Heath Initiative to rapidly scan the entire human genome in order to discover the genetic determinants of primary open angle glaucoma, which accounts for up to 90 percent of all glaucoma cases.
+He was awarded a grant—as part of the National Institutes of Health’s Genes, Environment & Heath Initiative—to scan the entire human genome and identify potential genetic determinants of primary open angle glaucoma, which accounts for up to 90 percent of all glaucoma cases.

 Dr. Pasquale is also focused on improving access to glaucoma screenings and services to Massachusetts residents, particularly in underserved areas.
 As Director of Telemedicine at Mass.
 Eye and Ear, he is studying how glaucoma screenings can be improved to help detect the disease.
 “All of our efforts are aimed at improving treatment and access for patients,” says Dr. Pasquale.
-“The ability to provide better care is what I strive for every day,” he says.
+“The ability to provide better care is what I strive for every day."

 Contact Dr. Pasquale's office at 617-573-3674.